effil/effil/README.md

 Use **Shared tables with regular tables**.
 If you want to store regular table in shared table, effil will implicitly dump origin table into new shared table. **Shared tables always stores subtables as shared tables.**

 Use **Shared tables with functions**.
-If you want to store function in shared table, effil will implicitly dump this function and saves it in internal representation as string.
-Thus, all upvalues will be lost. **Do not store function with upvalues in shared tables**.
+If you store function in shared table, effil implicitly dumps this function and saves it in internal representation as string.
+All function's upvalues will be captured following the rules of [upvalues support](#upvalues-support).

 ### `table = effil.table(tbl)`
 Creates new **empty** shared table.